blog-banner-image

 For more bachelor’s programs in this field, visit the FEPAC website or the forensic science education page.

-Step 4: Get experience in a police department, crime laboratory, or another relevant setting (1-3 years)
+Step 4: Get experience in a police department, crime laboratory, or another relevant setting (one to three years)

 At this stage, many graduates of forensic science programs choose to garner some professional experience in medical and diagnostic laboratories, police departments, local governments, federal agencies, hospitals, and other settings.
 Not only does this address the disjunction between didactic coursework and real-world applications, but it also can put these professionals in a position to seek national certification.